-The Nomination and Remuneration Committee has an independent Chairman and a majority of independent Directors.
-It considers and makes recommendations to the Board regarding Board composition and remuneration of Directors and employees.
+The Committee considers and makes recommendations to the Board regarding Board composition and remuneration of Directors and employees.
 The Company Secretary's remuneration is disclosed in the Remuneration Report in the Annual Report.

 7. Disclosure Procedures and Share Trading

 The Company has established policies and procedures to ensure compliance with the ASX listing rule disclosure requirements including monthly disclosure of the Company's net tangible asset backing per share on both a pre and post-tax basis.
 The Company's Continuous Disclosure Policy sets out its approach to meeting its disclosure obligations and is published on the Company's website.